airCFO: Your Startup’s Financial Partner

 Profit & Loss Projections: Start With Expenses

 - Understanding your burn rate gives you control.
-Getting a handle on necessary vs. nice-to-have expenses and how it impacts your burn rate – the rate at which you spend capital to finance overhead before generating positive cash flow – enables you to flex your spend up or down based on company performance.
+Getting a handle on necessary vs. nice-to-have expenses and how it impacts your burn rate – the rate at which you spend capital to finance overhead before generating positive cash flow – enables you to flex your spending up or down based on company performance.

 Operating Expenses (OPEX)